Kallepan/primer-designer/.sample/README.md

 - Run the pipeline on a test dataset to check if everything is working as expected.
 - In the `.sample/data/` folder, there are two fasta files. `myc_tuberculosis_h37Rv.fasta` [(source)](https://www.ncbi.nlm.nih.gov/nuccore/NC_000962.3) is the target organism for which we will design primers. `staph_aureus_nctc8325.fasta` [(source)](https://www.ncbi.nlm.nih.gov/datasets/taxonomy/1280/) is the organism against which our primers will be screened/filtered.
 Fasta files of genomes can be downloaded from [NCBI](https://www.ncbi.nlm.nih.gov).
 Upon running to pipeline will automatically generate indexes for both fasta files.
 - Note: for small genomes, the building of indexes is fast.
 For larger genomes such as human, this can take a while.
 If you are working with a large genome, you can download the bowtie indexes from [here](http://support.illumina.com/sequencing/sequencing_software/igenome.ilmn) and place them in the `.sample/indexes/` folder.
-If you, place the indexes into the indexes folder, the beginning of the filename should match the beginning of the filename of the fasta/fna files:
+If you, place the indexes into the indexes folder, the beginning of the filename should match the beginning of the filename of the fasta files:

 ```bash
 # example